In a NutshellDue to the COVID-19 pandemic, Wisconsin has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 - Married couple credit — If both you and your spouse filed a joint return and earned money during the year, you might be able to claim this tax credit.
 You’ll need to fill out a separate form to calculate it, but it’s worth up to $480.

-How to file your Wisconsin state taxes
+How can I file a Wisconsin state tax return?

 The easiest, fastest and most accurate way to file your Wisconsin state tax return is to e-file.

 The state offers a list of approved vendors that can help you e-file.
 You may be able to e-file for free if you meet income, age and other requirements.
 Vendor requirements may vary and if you don’t meet those qualifications, the vendor may charge you a fee to file.
-Credit Karma Tax®, which is included in Wisconsin’s list of approved vendors, never charges you to file your single-state and federal tax returns.
-However, if your Wisconsin filing status is married filing separately, you won’t be able to use Credit Karma Tax to file your Wisconsin state tax return.

 If you prefer to mail in your Wisconsin state tax return, you can also do so by downloading the necessary forms here.
 One thing to note is that in recent years, Wisconsin had four separate income tax forms, depending on your situation.
 But this year due to the new federal tax changes, they’ll be migrating to a new system.
 Going forward, residents only need to worry about one main form — the aptly titled Form 1.
 Nonresidents and people who only lived in Wisconsin for part of the year will instead file Form 1NPR.